OCR4all/LAREX/README.md

 (Or an alternative direction set in the config file.
 See *Configuration* for more information).

 ## Configuration ##
-Larex contains a configuration file under the direction src/webapp/WEB-INF/larex.config with a few settings that can be set before opening the application.
+Larex contains a configuration file (src/webapp/WEB-INF/larex.config) with a few settings that can be set before running the application.

 ### bookpath ###
 The setting *bookpath* sets the file path of the books folder.